KFC Class Action

 The group members, represented by Gordon Legal and Shine Lawyers, pursued compensation for KFC workers across the country.
 In February 2026 the parties decided to settle the class action without a trial.

-The settlement is still subject to approval.
+The settlement is still subject to Court approval.
 If approved, group members who register to participate, will be compensated for the 10 minute rest breaks that they were denied during the claim period.

 KFC Class Action